kubeshark/docs/src/pages/en/traffic_investigation.md

 layout: ../../layouts/MainLayout.astro
 ---

-**Kubeshark** provides real-time protocol-level visibility to K8s traffic, coupled with a rich query language, a service map and a dashboard.
+**Kubeshark** offers real-time protocol-level visibility into Kubernetes (K8s) traffic, complemented by a rich query language, a service map, and a dashboard.

-Whether you are troubleshooting an infrastructure problem, modeling new threats or investigating a security incident, **Kubeshark** can be very helpful in identifying culprits.
+Whether you are resolving issues with your infrastructure, analyzing potential threats, or delving into a security incident, **Kubeshark** can be highly valuable in pinpointing the responsible factors.

 ## Protocol-level Visibility